A widescreen look at fathers and daughtersWritten by Subby Szterszky

-But Scott, too, has been turning his life around, working hard to rebuild his relationships, to regain the trust of those closest to him, and to balance all of that with his responsibilities as a superhero.
+But Scott has been turning his life around, working to rebuild his relationships, to regain the trust of those closest to him, and to balance all that with his responsibilities as a hero.
 During the course of the film, he becomes a key to rescuing Janet van Dyne from the Quantum Realm, which brings him back into the sphere of Hope and Hank.
 And through it all, Cassie remains devoted to him with the innocent love that only a small child can muster.

 Most refreshing of all, Scott isn’t portrayed as the standard bumbling buffoon of a parent, nor is Cassie the sardonic, eye-rolling child who’s too cool for the room.
 Their relationship is sweet without being sentimental.
 Scott is a thoughtful and loving dad who prepares creative play dates to delight his little girl.
 He builds elaborate cardboard forts in his living room for her, and lets her into his life at a level she can comprehend.
 In return, Cassie drops the occasional truth bomb on her dad with guileless, childlike insight.
 If Hank and Hope’s relationship is the most mature, Scott and Cassie’s is the most endearing.